LegendaryMediaTV/LMTV-Bootstrap/README.md

 > _TIP: use in conjunction with grid layout components to have a wall effect_

-> _TIP: since this component uses scaling, to prevent horizontal scrollbars on smaller displays, you may want to wrap your content in a `<Feature.Container>` component or otherwise add `overflow-x: hidden;` styling to a fluid container, your `<body>` tag, etc._
+> _TIP: since this component uses scaling, to prevent horizontal scrollbars on smaller displays, you may want to wrap your content in a `<Feature.Container>` component or otherwise add `overflow: hidden;` styling to a fluid container, your `<body>` tag, etc._

 ```JavaScript
 import Feature from '@legendarymediatv/bootstrap/Feature';